Skip to Content

 • Paying the decedent’s debts and final expenses from the estate.

-• Completing an accounting to be provided to the court, which is a public record
+• Completing an accounting provided to the court, which becomes a public record.

 • Obtaining a bond (e.g., insurance) on the estate.

-• Dealing with and settling with creditors on the estate.
+• Dealing with and settling with creditors of the estate.

 • Obtaining an appraisal for personal property.